mliq/prime_solo_02/README.md

 Once you have found an issue, go ahead and make the correction.

 At the top of the document, add comments about the errors that you have found.
-Make sure to severe the connection to this remote repo and check your work into your own remote repo!
+Make sure to sever the connection to this remote repo and check your work into your own remote repo!

 Good luck!

 ## Hard Mode
 Correct the output to the DOM so that it includes spaces between each set of information, rather than be bundled close as it is now.

 Example, "information,information,information" > "information, information, information"